Separate Ways (Elvis Presley song)

 "Separate Ways" is a 1972 song by Elvis Presley written by Red West and Richard Mainegra.
 Elvis Presley recorded the song on March 27, 1972, and released it as a single with "Always On My Mind" as the B-side.
 It reached gold status in the US for sales of over half a million copies.
-It was listed as a double-sided hit reaching #16 on Billboard magazines Hot Country Singles chart in November 1972.
+It was listed as a double-sided hit reaching No. 16 on Billboard magazines Hot Country Singles chart in November 1972.
 In the UK "Always On My Mind" was the hit song and "Separate Ways" was the B-side.